AhmedSalih3d/SPHExample/README.md

 - Weakly Compressible SPH
   - Density varies about ~1% in time, for numerical reasons and the pressure equation is based on the density.
 This ensured by enforcing a Mach Number of 0.1, by artificially setting the speed of sound of the fluid (c₀) to ten times the highest velocity in the flow (manual input)
 - Multi-threaded approach
   - Multi-threading has been added.
-Code can easily be run in sequential form by removing the `@threads` in the `NeighborLoop` function in `src/SPHCellList.jl`.
+Code can easily be run in sequential form by removing the `@sync` and `@spawn` in the `NeighborLoop` function in `src/SPHCellList.jl`.
 - Dynamic Boundary Condition (as in DualSPHysics)
   - DualSPHysics is one of the most well-known SPH packages.
 This is one of the simplest and most elegant boundary conditions.
 - Density Diffusion